By Deborah Jeanne Sergeant

 “In our clinic, we often see patients having periodontal diseases along with some kind of systemic diseases associated to them,” he said.
 “Patients with diabetes should be told that they are at increased risk for periodontitis.
 They should also be told that if they suffer from periodontal disease, their blood sugar may be more difficult to control, and they are at higher risk for other complications such as cardiovascular and kidney disease.”

 By their 50s, many people begin to experience cracked teeth and need dental caps.
 Dentist Antonio Calascibetta, owner of Celestial Dental in Henrietta and known as Dr. C., said that stress-induced tooth grinding and the age-related wear on the teeth are primary causes of cracks.
+When this happens, the elderly can consult an iv sedation dentistry expert for emergency dental services.

 “We have seen a lot more cracks since the pandemic began because of everyone’s stress,” Calascibetta said.